 Assistant Professor, Department of History, University of Northern British Columbia, 2014-present

 SSHRC Postdoctoral Fellow, Department of History, University of Toronto, 2013-2014

 To Belong in Buenos Aires: Germans, Argentines, and the Rise of a Pluralist Society.
 Stanford: Stanford University Press (forthcoming, January 2018).

 Benjamin Bryce and David Sheinin, eds.
 Making Citizens in Argentina.
-Pittsburgh: University of Pittsburgh Press (forthcoming May 2017).
+Pittsburgh: University of Pittsburgh Press, 2017.

 Benjamin Bryce and Alexander Freund, eds.
 Entangling Migration History: Borderlands and Transnationalism in the United States and Canada.
 Gainesville: University Press of Florida, 2015.

 Refereed Journal Articles